haanmiba/Supreme-Logo-Generator/README.md

 ## Running the Program

 Once the user has installed Adobe Photoshop, Futura, and unzipped a copy of this repository on their local machine, they should be set to run the script and begin generating Supreme Box Logos.

+### Step 1: Adding Data to CSV Files

+The way the program works is that the script prompts the user to select a CSV file to generate images from.
+The CSV file must be formatted in a certain way in order for the script to parse the data correctly.